-I’ve been exposed to the glamor (his musicians in the label going on tours, fancy studios, national broadcasts, interviews going viral on search engines or being broadcasted, getting to listen to about-to-be-released music and giving my opinions, being invited to child modelling gigs, autographs from favorite celebrities).
+I’ve been exposed to the glamor (musicians in the label going on tours, fancy studios, national broadcasts, interviews going viral on search engines or being broadcasted, getting to listen to about-to-be-released music before anyone else, being invited to child modelling gigs etc).

 So even when his label shut down, and my fairytale-like-childhood came to an end, I was set on becoming a musician that performed on some of the biggest stages… But without ever having to starve myself as I “make it”, and without anyone screwing me over due to a lack of education.